What is P.A.T.H?

 - It uses graphics to map out a vision of a desirable future for an individual or a group of people.

-- A person who can not read, can be assured their goals are future is correctly expressed
+- A person who can not read, can be assured their goals and dreams are correctly expressed

-- It helps participants and their supporters focused in NDIS planning and implementing plans
+- It helps participants and their supporters focus on NDIS goals, implementation of the goals and future planning

 What is the Process?